Frequently Asked Questions:

 No, each candidate is responsible for bringing his/her own protective gear.

 Council is not a training institution and therefore does not supply study material.
-Candidates may contact the relevant local training institutions to obtain study notes for a fee.
+Candidates may contact the relevant local training institutions after they have applied for the examination to obtain study notes at a fee.

 Ancillary examinations are offered in the Practical Examination ONLY, to candidates who achieve an overall average of 50% for the Practical Examination, but failed ONE practical panel with marks between 40% – 44,9% for this panel.

-Candidates who fail the practical examination, but pass the CBE, as per the stipulated rules, may re-take only the practical examination at its following offering, on condition that the prescribed examination fee is paid and other entrance requirements are met.
+Candidates who fail the Practical Examination, but pass the CBE, as per the stipulated rules, may re-take only the full practical examination at its following offering, on condition that the prescribed examination fee is paid and other entrance requirements are met.

 Q24: Are previous examination questions papers available?

-There are no previous examination papers available as the examination is computer-based.
-Candidates may contact the training institutions to obtain study notes.
+There are no previous examination papers available as the examination is computer based.
+Candidates may contact the local training institutions to obtain study notes.